 - A backup is strongly recommended.
 RSA Authentication Manager 8.5 is not reversible.
 If the upgrade patch is not applied successfully, you must restore from a backup file, an Amazon Web Services snapshot, an Azure snapshot or Azure Backup, a VMware snapshot, or a Hyper-V checkpoint.
 Trying to apply version 8.5 again is not recommended.

 - You can apply the version 8.5 update from a Windows shared folder, an NFS share, or a DVD or CD.
 Applying the version 8.5 upgrade through your local web browser is not supported.

 - Upgrading to the latest version of Authentication Manager maintains existing trusted realm relationships with Authentication Manager 8.0 or later deployments.

 RSA Authentication Manager 8.5 requires LDAPS protocol and custom console certificates that are at least 2048 bits.
 Before upgrading from RSA Authentication Manager 8.2 SP1 or 8.3, you must replace any 1024-bit certificates with the required 2048 bits certificates.
 RSA Authentication Manager 8.4 already uses the required certificates.

 This security upgrade affects openLDAP connections in Authentication Manager with a default keysize of 1024.
 For example, if you add an Oracle Directory Server as an identity source, you must replace the default 1024-bit Oracle Directory Server certificate with an LDAPS protocol certificate that is at least 2048 bits.

 You must also regenerate and replace any custom console certificates that are 1024 bits.

-Version 8.4 increased the minimum hardware requirements for the web-tier server:
+RSA Authentication Manager 8.5 has the following minimum hardware requirements for the web-tier server:

 - 2 GB for web tier installation and 4 GB to 20 GB free space for logs and updated component downloads